S. Korea’s new leader offers support if North denuclearizes

 Caption

-South Korean President Yoon Suk Yeol, front right, and his wife Kim Keon-hee, front left, attend his inauguration in front of the National Assembly in Seoul, South Korea, Tuesday, May 10, 2022.
-South Korea's new president says he'll present "an audacious plan" to improve North Korea's economy if it denuclearizes.
-Yoon Suk Yeol made the offer during a speech at his inauguration ceremony in Seoul on Tuesday.
-(Jeon Heon-kyun/Pool Photo via AP)
+Supporters greet South Korean President Yoon Suk Yeol, center, as he arrives for his inaugural ceremony at the the National Assembly in Seoul, South Korea, Tuesday, May 10, 2022.
+Yoon took office as South Korea’s new president Tuesday with a vow to pursue a negotiated settlement of North Korea's threatening nuclear program and an offer of “an audacious plan” to improve Pyongyang’s economy if it abandons its nuclear weapons.
+(Kim Min-hee/Pool Photo via AP)

 Caption

-South Korean President Yoon Suk Yeol, front right, and his wife Kim Keon-hee, front left, attend his inauguration in front of the National Assembly in Seoul, South Korea, Tuesday, May 10, 2022.
-South Korea's new president says he'll present "an audacious plan" to improve North Korea's economy if it denuclearizes.
-Yoon Suk Yeol made the offer during a speech at his inauguration ceremony in Seoul on Tuesday.
-(Jeon Heon-kyun/Pool Photo via AP)
+Supporters greet South Korean President Yoon Suk Yeol, center, as he arrives for his inaugural ceremony at the the National Assembly in Seoul, South Korea, Tuesday, May 10, 2022.
+Yoon took office as South Korea’s new president Tuesday with a vow to pursue a negotiated settlement of North Korea's threatening nuclear program and an offer of “an audacious plan” to improve Pyongyang’s economy if it abandons its nuclear weapons.
+(Kim Min-hee/Pool Photo via AP)

 Caption